GAAC Funding

 Grants Awarded to GAAC

-The GAAC applies for grants to help offset expenses, upgrade facilities, and deliver programs to the community.
+The GAAC applies for grants to help offset programming expenses, upgrade facilities, and deliver programs to the community.
 Unlike donations and sponsorships, grants are usually restricted to specific areas of use.

 Here’s some of the recent grants GAAC has received and how we are using them.
 We also recieve grants from the Town of Teulon and the RM of Rockwood.